-Students who are planning to major in Accounting as part of a bachelor's degree in Business at a four-year university should refer to Business on pages 56-57.
+Students who are planning to major in Accounting as part of a bachelor's degree in Business at a four-year university should refer to Business.
 Students should take ACCT 2301 and ACCT 2302.
 ACCT 2301 is a prerequisite for ACCT 2302.

-AMERICAN SIGN LANGUAGE (DEAF EDUCATION)
+AMERICAN SIGN LANGUAGE

+(DEAF EDUCATION) 60 credit hours